maggicone/remWOL-moonlight/README.md

 2. Install **Tailscale** on your client device
 3. Connect both devices to the **same Tailnet**

-Once you are sure both devices are connected to the same Tailnet, you can proceed to [setting up the remWOL server with Tailscale](#setup-remwol-with-tailscale).
+Once you are sure both devices are connected to the same Tailnet, you can proceed to [setting up the remWOL server](https://github.com/maggicone/remWOL-moonlight/tree/main/remWOL#setup-guide-for-moonlight).